 Petroglyphs

-On the cliffs about 1.5 kilometers east of Ohoi Dertawun there are some interesting petroglyphs of unknown origin.
+On the cliffs about 1.3 kilometers northeast of Ohoi Dertawun (look at the map page for the exact location with the start and end points) there are some interesting petroglyphs of unknown origin.
 While they are good to see, they are mostly notable because they are mysterious and without tourists.
 These aren’t the Ajanta Caves in India!
 They do however, compare quite favorably to other petroglyphs I have seen in other parts of the world, and with considerably less tourists (ie: none).
-The cliffs and setting are beautiful too, particularly near sunset.
-I’ve been to see them 3 times now and enjoyed each outing.
+The cliffs and setting are beautiful too; particularly near sunset.
+I’ve been to see them at least 5 times now and enjoyed each outing.

 Kei petroglyphs